Westlake Center: Layout

+The monorail terminal is located on the third floor.
+The mall's main food court was also on the third floor until a remodel in 2017 replaced it with a Saks Off 5th store.
+The Saks store is scheduled to close in July 2024.

 Surrounding area

 Surrounding the mall and park, Seattle's main shopping district draws scores of both locals and visitors (the Washington State Convention and Trade Center is located in this district).
 To the west of Westlake Center is the (now-closed) main store for Macy's Northwest (previously the flagship store and corporate headquarters for The Bon Marché).
 To the east is the flagship Nordstrom store and corporate headquarters (previously the flagship store of Frederick & Nelson).
 In the surrounding area are locations for various major retailers and restaurant chains.

 Seattle's version of the Macy's Thanksgiving Day Parade is located in this area.
 Also, many stores were vandalized during the WTO Ministerial Conference of 1999, during which massive protests occurred in downtown Seattle.
 It was also the site of the Occupy Seattle protest, which was a solidarity demonstration for Occupy Wall Street.

 Public transportation

 Westlake Center is a public transportation hub for Seattle, serving as a terminus for the Seattle Center Monorail and the South Lake Union Streetcar.
 Underneath the mall is the Downtown Seattle Transit Tunnel which houses several stops on Sound Transit's Link light rail line.